devops329/devops/instruction/loadTesting/loadTesting.md

 ## Types of testing

-There are several types of load testing:
+There are several varieties of load testing:

 - Smoke testing - low load

-- Load testing - normal load
+- Load testing (yes, it has the same name) - normal load

 - Stress testing - higher than normal load

 - Spike testing - sudden increase in load

-- Soak testing - extended time, normal load
+- Soak testing - normal load over an extended time period

+## Load testing

+In testing JWT Pizza, we will focus on load testing, or testing with a normal expected load.
+The next instructions will teach you to execute a load test using Grafana's open source load testing tool, K6.